erika-e/gsheet_reading_list_digest/README.md

 # gsheet_reading_list_digest
-This javascript project integrates with a google sheet to generate a daily digest email from a backlog of links to read.
+This project allows you to curate a customized daily reading list from a backlog of links you'd like to read.
+It uses a google sheet and google apps script to automate the digest.

 ## How to Get Started